polarofficial/polar-ble-sdk/examples/example-ios/iosBleSdkTestApp/Pods/PolarBleSdk/README.md

 #### Swift Package Manager
 Not supported yet.
 Reported in [issue 132](https://github.com/polarofficial/polar-ble-sdk/issues/132)

-#### XCFrameworks
-1. **PolarBLE SDK**: Download the PolarBLE SDK XCFramework from [polar-sdk-ios](polar-sdk-ios/) or from the [releases](https://github.com/polarofficial/polar-ble-sdk/releases).
-2. **RxSwift**: To use PolarBLE SDK XCFramework then you need to use [RxSwift](https://github.com/ReactiveX/RxSwift) added to your project as XCFramework too.

-For detailed information how to add XCFramework to XCode project, see the [tutorial](https://developer.apple.com/videos/play/wwdc2019/416/).

 ## Setup your application
 In project target settings enable __Background Modes__, add  __Uses Bluetooth LE accessories__